umarnutsfi/docs-test/RiskManagement/readme.md

 Risk management is very important in Pike.

 Fee Bounding
-Fee bounding is important in ensurin that the account is risk-tolrant
+Fee bounding is an important feat in in pike.